bioinformaticsdotca/HT-Biology_2017/Pathways/module2_lab/mod2_lab_GSEA.md

 ![generaterank](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/make_rank_file.png?raw=true)

 The second file that is needed for GSEA is the pathway database, a file with the .gmt extension.
 The pathway database (.gmt) used for the GSEA analysis was downloaded from <http://baderlab.org/GeneSets>.
-This file contains gene-sets obtained from  MsigDB-c2, NCI, Biocarta, IOB, Netpath, HumanCyc, Reactome and the Gene Ontology (GO) databases. /!\ You don't need to perform this step for the exercise, the .gmt file will be given to you.
+This file contains gene-sets obtained from  MsigDB-c2, NCI, Biocarta, IOB, Netpath, HumanCyc, Reactome and the Gene Ontology (GO) databases.
+:exclamation: You don't need to perform this step for the exercise, the .gmt file will be given to you.

 ![get_gmt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/saving_gmt.png?raw=true)